JaKooLit/Debian-Hyprland/README.md

 <br/>
 </div>

-### ♨️♨️♨️ ATTENTION ♨️♨️♨️ 06 Dec 2023
+### ♨️♨️♨️ ATTENTION ♨️♨️♨️ 30 Apr 2024
-- Recent hyprland release v0.33.0, needed a newer libdrm and Debian dont have newer libdrm yet on their repo.
-That is why for now, the hyprland version to be installed with this script is v0.32.3
+- Due to fast development of Hyprland and most up to date requirement of hyprland, Hyprland version to be installed by this script will be older version.
+For now, the hyprland version to be installed with this script is v0.34.0

 ### ♨️♨️♨️ ATTENTION ♨️♨️♨️ 22 Apr 2024
 - Pre-configured dotfiles to be downloaded here will be v2.2.6 only